jkowalleck/jkowalleck/README.md

 ![stats_lang]

 <sub>
-NOTE: Top Languages does not indicate my skill level or anything like that, it's based on GitHub metric of which languages I have the most lines of code on GitHub.
+NOTE: Most Used Languages does not indicate my skill level or anything like that, it's based on GitHub metric of which languages I have the most lines of code on GitHub.
 </sub>
 </p>
 </details>